About Play Therapy

-Play therapy is known to positively impact the cognitive, sensory, motor and psycho-social development of children; and parents who learn how to be more playfully attuned during every day interactions with their children, can further support this development.
+Play Therapy is known to positively impact the cognitive, sensory, motor and psycho-social development of children; and parents who learn how to be more playfully attuned during every day interactions with their children, can further support this development.

 Play Therapy Fees

-Our hourly fee rate for play therapy sessions is £70 per hour, starting with an an hour long initial assessment with the consenting adult who wishes to refer a child for play therapy.
+Our hourly fee rate for Play Therapy sessions is £70 per hour, starting with an an hour long initial assessment with the consenting adult who wishes to refer a child for play therapy.

-Review Meetings take place after every 4th session of play therapy with the consenting adult(s) involved in the care of the child.
-A short term block of sessions may involved an initial meeting with a parent, followed by 4 weekly sessions, a mid therapy review and another 4 sessions with an end of therapy meeting to review any changes that have occurred in the child’s way of coping.
+Review meetings take place after every 4th session of play therapy with the consenting adult(s) involved in the care of the child.
+A short term block of sessions may involve an initial meeting with a parent, followed by 4 weekly sessions, a mid therapy review and another 4 sessions with an end of therapy meeting to review any changes that have occurred in the child’s way of coping.

 If an educational or social work service report is required, the fee for this will be based on two hours of preparation time, which would cost an additional £140 to complete.

-During Play Therapy sessions, parents or carers can either join-in with the session, observe, or wait in our main office depending on the child’s support needs and the contract that has been agreed at the initial play therapy assessment.
+During Play Therapy sessions, parents or carers can either join-in with the session, observe, or wait in our main office depending on the child’s support needs and the contract that has been agreed at the initial Play Therapy assessment.

 To enquire, call 01786 451532 or email: firstname.lastname@example.org